codingchallenges-personalprojects/mobile-size-app/README.md

 # mobile-size-app
 An app with Html, Css and pure Vanilla JavaScrypt.
-The main purpose app this of this app was it's responsiveness in mobile and tablet size.
+The main purpose of creating this app was working on it's responsiveness in mobile and tablet size.